 Fifteen different numbers were used in the 109 content marketing headlines.
-By far the most frequently used number was the number five, as in “5 Unique Ways to Use Content in Your Marketing Strategy
+By far the most frequently used number was the number five, as in “5 Unique Ways to Use Content in Your Marketing Strategy” in Forbes.

 The number five was used in 33, or about 30 percent (“nearly 1 in 3”), of the 109 headlines.